NandiniBhattad13/Privacy-Without-Regret-Differentially-Private-Inference-Time-Alignment/experiments/itp_comparison.md

 ## Important notes

-- **Reward space:** unlike Experiment 02 and Experiment 04, this script operates on **raw proxy rewards** (no global z-score normalization).
+- **Reward space:** this script operates on **raw proxy rewards**.
 The `--sigmas` and `--beta` values are therefore in raw reward units.
-If reusing best hyperparameters from Experiments 02 / 04, multiply the normalized values by the raw reward standard deviation to get the equivalent raw-space values.
+If reusing best hyperparameters, multiply the normalized values by the raw reward standard deviation to get the equivalent raw-space values.
 - **Sample budget:** the data-split design halves the effective N per phase, so you need twice as many candidate responses per prompt.
 With the default `--n_max_exp 12`, every prompt must have at least 8192 candidates.
-- The ITP baseline reported in the plot uses only the phase-2 pool, so its performance can differ slightly from the ITP curve in Experiment 04 (which uses a single shared pool of size N).
+- The ITP baseline reported in the plot uses only the phase-2 pool, so its performance can differ slightly from the ITP curve in the comparison of all four algorithms (which uses a single shared pool of size N).

 ## Output